Another Neovim statusline written in Lua.

-It started with doing my own statusline implementation.
-Reason for writing it was mainly just 4 fun and having exactly what I want, function and aesthetic wise.
+The goal is to provide a visual pleasing and efficient statusline.
+It started with writing my own statusline.
+Reason for writing was to learn more about the Neovim ecosystem and having exactly what I want, function and aesthetic wise.

-Here are some screenshots.
+Here are some screenshots that might be a bit outdated.
 See recipes for config examples.

 Available components: